 - Contact information for important parties, like your attorney or real estate agent

 Remember to review what you personally need.
-Coming unprepared can delay the closing process.
+Coming unprepared can delay your closing.

 Who should be present on closing day?

-Any person who signed or is listed on the loan must attend on closing day.
-Occasionally, though, there may be extenuating circumstances.
-In which case, you’ll need to grant someone power of attorney who will be present in your place.
+Any person who signed or is listed on the loan must attend closing day.
+It’s possible that extenuating circumstances could prevent you from being present on closing day, and if this happens, you’ll need to grant power of attorney to someone who will be present in your place.

-Other participants may include representation from the title company, a witness, your real estate agent and/or an attorney.
-It’s not always a guarantee that the buyer and seller attend the same closing, though.
-The full list of attendants depends on your state’s laws.
+Other participants may include a title company representative, a witness, your real estate agent and a real estate attorney.
+It’s not always a guarantee that the buyer and seller will attend the same closing, though.
+The full list of attendants will largely depend on your state’s laws.

 The Bottom Line

-The time length to close on a home varies because it depends on several factors.
-Incorrectly filed paperwork, low appraisals and poor credit are just a few issues that drag it out.
-But while delays can be frustrating, you can avoid them through organization and careful monitoring.
+The timeline to close on a home varies because it depends on several factors.
+Incorrectly filed paperwork, low appraisals and poor credit are just a few issues that can extend the timeline.
+While delays can be frustrating, you can avoid them through organization and careful monitoring.

-Proactivity is one of the best ways to ensure a smooth closing process.
-If you’re ready to jump into home buying, apply with Rocket Mortgage® today.
+Being proactive is one of the best ways to ensure a smooth closing process.
+If you’re ready to jump into home buying, fill out an application online today.